 The CE496 covers various subjects of current interest in the field of Computer Engineering.
 A student may take this more than once if the topics are different.
 Topics include: IC Layout Design and Basic IC Layout Design.
-Pre-requisite: Upper Division Standing

 CS496 Special Topics in Computer Science